mtelpoukhovskaia/SamsungTidyData/README.md

 ##The CodeBook.md file

-####The code book file includes the variable names and explanations for what they mean, as well as the steps taken to created the tidy data set.
+####The code book file includes the variable names and explanations for what they mean, as well as the steps taken to create the tidy data set.

 ##The run_analysis.R script